saniaki/prim_mst/README.md

 # Prim's algorithm for Minimum Spanning Tree (MST) of a graph
 The algorithm is heap based version of the Prim's algorithm.
 The input file file describes an undirected graph with integer edge costs.
-It has the format
+It has the format <\br>

   [number_of_nodes] [number_of_edges]
   [one_node_of_edge_1] [other_node_of_edge_1] [edge_1_cost]